microenh/NetworkIcom/readme.md

 The host sends an "Open/Close" packet with a close Request.
 I've not identified a response from the Radio, but it should stop sending CI-V packets.
 The host sends a disconnect packet to stop the radio sending "Ping" and "Idle" packets.

+## Update 2/14/2022 💞
+The radio is now responding to CI-V queries reliably.
+What was needed was to send a ConnInfo packet from the host.